 The Cure All Solution

 Liquid spray is supplemented by insecticidal dust.
 This has been extensively tested and has proven safe to humans.
-This dust is applied to voids and interior living spaces and to skirting boards and cupboards.
+This dust is applied to voids, interior living spaces, to skirting boards and cupboards.
 Dusting of ceilings is also very important.
 Several treatments may be required in order to effectively combat the entire colony.